ehsong/ehsong.github.io/_pages/research.md

 * Domestic and International Signaling during Foreign Policy Conflict: Maritime Disputes in China (with Sungeun Kim)
   * American Political Science Association Annual Meeting, LA USA 2023; GIGA Workshop on Foreign Policy (TBD)

+## Domestic Politics and Foreign Policy

+* South Korean's Views on Cross-Strait Conflict
+  * Data collection in process.

 ## Personalization of Executive Power

 At GIGA, I am part of the project [“COVID-19 and Executive Personalization in Sub-Saharan Africa, Asia, Latin America and the MENA Region”](https://www.giga-hamburg.de/en/research-and-transfer/projects/covid-19-executive-personalization-sub-saharan-africa-asia-latin-america-mena-region) which examines executive personalization in 36 countries.
 This project is funded by the German Research Foundation.
 I have several working papers building on the conceptual framework our team has established during our project.